tldr-pages/tldr/pages/common/srm.md

 > Securely remove files or directories.
 > Overwrites the existing data one or multiple.
 Drop in replacement for rm.

-- Removes a file after overwriting (single pass, 7 pass, 35 pass):
+- Remove a file after overwriting (single pass, 7 pass, 35 pass):

 `srm -s {{/path/to/file}}`
 `srm -m {{/path/to/file}}`